 SALES IS A PROFESSION

 That means that just like an accountant, an attorney, a doctor, a surveyor; we are professionals.
 It is not a hobby, a past time, a job, or a way to make money.
-We are those who achieve necessary expertise (education, training, specialty knowledge, and experience,) for the benefit of others.
+We are those who achieve the necessary expertise (education, training, specialty knowledge, and experience,) for the benefit of others.
+Similarly just as other professions would require services such as banking for attorneys or clinic management for doctors, real estate executives might also need an array of services to make their work easier.
 We serve clients, not customers.
 People who are trying to sell something to a person, deal with customers.
 We help clients accomplish whatever they want, safely and effectively, regardless of the product.

 The word ‘professional’ is used often in real estate business names and in much agent advertising.
 It is a subtle acknowledgement we are aware that some (many?) in our industry are not professional and we want to differentiate ourselves from them.
 But adding a label does not make a professional.

 I have yet to meet a realtor who all their lives aspired to become a realtor someday!
 Most of us came from other fields, other kinds of jobs, and often from dire circumstances hoping real estate could improve our lives.
 Most of us did not enter this field with professional sales training or experience.
 This is something I have sought to contribute to our Professional Cooperative from the beginning.
 When getting into this profession the use of sales training is an important factor and can be a great way for staff to learn more about what they need to do to bring in leads.
-This can be helped along by using resources like https://www.fusecomms.com/simulations for training purposes, making it easier for staff to learn and connect with what they are doing.
+Speaking of real estate lead generation, companies might want to look for software that can be Ideal for their agents, teams, and brokerages looking to increase their productivity.
+Such software can help in lead generation, CRM management, etc. Thus, businesses in real estate can be equipped with the necessary tools that can support and manage your data.
+This can be helped by using resources like https://www.fusecomms.com/simulations for training purposes, making it easier for staff to learn and connect with what they are doing.

 So… if I say, “We are committed at Bella Casa Real Estate Group to Professional Sales Training”, what do you hear in that?
 I hope it is not that we are going to train you how to control and manipulate people to get them to do what you want them to do, which is spend more of their money and do it quickly so you can make more money!
 If you have seen the awful movie Glengarry Glen Ross you know exactly what I mean by that.
 I hope you hear that being a consummate professional means you become better at serving the needs of our clients.